-Vincent J. Maloney Catholic Junior High School has a proud history and a culture that emphasizes faith values with good taste and modesty as the rule of thumb.
+Vincent J. Maloney Catholic Junior High School has a proud history and a culture that emphasizes our faith values with good taste and modesty as a rule of thumb.
 The dress policy requires the appearance of students to be such that it does not offend those with whom they associate and respects the range and development of all students within the school.
+Our school Dress Policy is regularly reviewed and endorsed by our School Council.

-- 1) Clothing should not expose any of the 4 B's, breasts, bellies, backs and butts.
-Clothing is expected to be clean and in good repair with no undergarments visible. - 2) Skirts and shorts should be no shorter than half way between the knee and the inseam.
-A good rule is that they should extend past the fingertips when arms are held at the side. - 3) Halter tops or spaghetti strap tank tops are not appropriate for school.
-Tank tops are not acceptable for boys.
-Shoulder straps must be a minimum of 8 cm. in width so that much of the shoulder is covered. - 4) Clothes carrying messages, whether written or in picture form, that are profane, demeaning, or in poor taste (by our standards) are not appropriate.
-Language or pictures involving drugs, alcohol, weapons or violence are prohibited.
+- 1) Clothing should not expose any of the chest, belly, back and backside.
+Clothing is expected to be clean and in good repair with no undergarments visible. - 2) Skirts should be no shorter than half way between the knee and the inseam.
+A good rule is that they should extend past the fingertips when arms are held at the side.
+Shorts must completely cover the buttocks both standing and sitting with an inseam minimum length of 8 cm or the width of a hand. - 3) Halter tops or spaghetti strap tank tops are not appropriate for school.
+Shoulder straps must be a minimum of 10 cm. in width so that much of the shoulder is covered.
+Sleeveless shirts are acceptable as long as the seam is finished, (not cut off) and undergarments or the chest are not exposed.
+Muscle shirts, tank tops or cut off shirts are not acceptable. - 4) Clothes carrying messages, whether written or in picture form, that are profane, demeaning, or in poor taste (by our standards) are not appropriate.
+Language or pictures involving drugs, alcohol, sexuality, weapons or violence are prohibited.